Difference between Total Float and Free Float

 - FF is useful when there is an imposed start date for a Successor activity.

-- All the Successor activities should be considered while calculating Free Float.
+- All the Successor activities should be considered while calculating the FF.

 - TF and FF of an Activity can be different.